Home-modules/docs/architecture.md

 Each room controller type and device type needs a piece of software inside the hub, so that the hub can communicate with it.
 These pieces of code are plugins.

 A plugin can add support for room controller types and/or device types.
-For example, the `builtin` plugin brings support for room controllers based on Arduino and simple devices.
+For example, the [Arduino plugin](official_plugins/arduino/README.md) brings support for room controllers based on Arduino and simple devices.